DominikaDu/dominikadu.github.io/research.md

 #### Proximity zones of high-redshift quasars

 I am currently working on understanding properties of high-redshift quasar proximity zones and how these are shaped by the history of cosmic reionization.
-I work with Anna-Christina Eilers and Professor Rob Simcoe at the [Quasar Group](http://www.mit.edu/~eilers/group.html) at MIT.
+I work with Professors Anna-Christina Eilers and Rob Simcoe at the [Cosmic Dawn Group](http://www.mit.edu/~eilers/index.html) at MIT.

 #### Past projects: